Our Commitment to Privacy

 “Personal information” includes information about an identifiable individual, including race, ethnic origin or colour, age, marital status, religion, education, medical, criminal, employment or financial history, address and telephone number, numerical identifiers such as Social Insurance Number, and views and personal opinions.
 Business contact information and certain publicly-available information, such as names, addresses, and telephone numbers as published in telephone directories, are not considered personal information.

 Information in the public domain is not subject to privacy legislation and as such is not included in this policy.
-We consider donor and volunteer information to always be personal information, and do not disclose information about donors or volunteers without consent.
+We consider donor information, volunteer information and program participant information to always be personal information, and do not disclose information about donors, volunteers or program participants without consent.

 What personal information do we collect?

-We collect and maintain different types of personal information about individuals with whom we interact in order to administer and manage a supporter-charity relationship.
-This includes:
+We collect and maintain different types of personal information about individuals with whom we interact in order to administer and manage a supporter-charity relationship and to evaluate the efficacy of our programs.

 - Contact and identification information, such as your name, address, telephone number, mobile number, and email address.